Shear Viscosity of a strongly interacting system: Green-Kubo vs. Chapman-Enskog and Relaxation Time Approximation: Viscosity of a Gluon Plasma

 \section{Viscosity of a Gluon Plasma}

 In this last part of the paper we want to apply the analysis performed for quite general case to a realistic case of the shear viscosity to entropy density ratio for a gluon plasma.
-Therefore we consider massless gluons in thermal equilibrium interacting via two-body collisions corresponding to direct $u-$ and $t-$ channel:
+Therefore we consider massless gluons in thermal equilibrium interacting via two-body collisions corresponding to the sum of $u-$ and $t-$ channels:

 where $m_D$ is the Debye mass, $m_D=T\sqrt{4\pi \alpha_s}$ according to HTL calculations and